 Fighting will not be tolerated at Guthrie Public Schools due to a chance of injury and/or property damage.
-Fighting is defined as any situation in which one student makes aggressive contact in any manner on another student.
+Fighting is defined as any situation in which mutual participation in an incident involving physical violence.
+Assault is defined as a physical act and/or an act, criminal or tortious, that threatens physical harm to a person, whether or not actual harm is done." one student makesaggressive contact in any manner on another student.

 Disciplinary action will be taken by the administrator if either persons involved fit the above definition.
-Infractions may be handled in the following manner for all students involved.
-If a student participates in a fight, the following will apply:
+Infractions may behandled in the following manner for all students involved.
+(Administrator Reserves The Right To Modify Any Discipline Consequences).
+Parents of a student that has been suspended out of school must attend a conference with the principal before the student is allowed to return to his/her regular classes.
+If a student participates in a fight, the following will may apply:

+FIGHTING:

-$1^{st}\,$ Offense - Suspension from school for five (5) consecutive days.
+1st Offense - Suspension from school for five (5) consecutive days.
 (See Suspension Policy.)

-$2^{nd}$ Offense - Suspension from school for ten (10) consecutive days.
+2nd Offense - Suspension from school for ten (10) consecutive days.
 (See Suspension Policy.)

-$3^{\rm rd}~$ Offense - Suspension from school for the remainder of the semester.
+3rd Offense - Suspension from school for the remainder of the semester.
+212

+ASSAULT:

+1st Offense - Suspension from school for fifteen (15) days.
+2nd Offense - Suspension from school for forty-five (45) days.
+3rd Offense - Suspension from school for the remainder of the year.

+Students who film fights at school and promote the video online may be disciplined under both policies as the Administrator deems appropriate.